 Dont’ believe me?
 Before you start shouting at me in angry disbelief, have a look at these five facts on why shouting will do you good.

 You may have heard of psychoanalysis and cognitive behavioural therapy – but have you heard of primal scream therapy?
-Kanye West is among those who have praised this somewhat controversial treatment.
+Kanye West is among those who have praised primal scream therapy – a somewhat controversial treatment.

-The method is what you might think – it involves standing in a warrior pose and screaming as loud as you possibly can.
-It gives the patient a way to release anger and frustration or take the edge off of building feelings of anxiety.
+Primal scream therapy is what you might think – it involves standing in a warrior pose and screaming as loud as you possibly can.
+Scream therapy gives the patient a way to release anger and frustration or take the edge off of building feelings of anxiety.

 “This modality of therapy is about connecting with the [negative] emotion, feeling it, and releasing it via screaming, sobbing, or even hitting a safe object such as a punching bag,” says psychotherapist Gin Love Thompson in an interview with SHAPE Magazine.
 “The physical vibratory sensations alert the nervous system and subconscious that this discharge is a conscious choice of absolution.”